misterorion/misterorion.com/content/posts/aws-trifecta.md

 title: AWS Triple Threat
 date: "2017-06-19"
 slug: aws-triple-threat
-image_url: "../images/aws-trifecta.png"
+imageFluid: "../images/aws-trifecta.png"
 ---

 I'm happy to announce that I now hold all three AWS Associate-level certifications.
-I picked up Solutions Architect back in January and cleared SysOps and Developer on the same day (one in the morning and one in the afternoon).<!--more-->
+I picked up Solutions Architect back in January and cleared SysOps and Developer on the same day (one in the morning and one in the afternoon).

 SysOps was definitely the hardest exam of the three and I put in the most hours studying for this one.
 I didn't do as well as I had liked on the Networking section.
 I actually did pretty badly on this part, truth be told.
 I have no doubt that reviewing more scenario questions could have boosted my score by a few percent.
 Know how to VPC, people!